 We collect data about you through a variety of different methods including:

-When you request resources or marketing be sent to you
+• Requesting resources or marketing be sent to you.

-When you enter a competition, prize draw, promotion or survey
+• Entering a competition, prize draw, promotion or survey.

 Automated technologies or interactions: As you use our sites, we may automatically collect Technical Data about your equipment, browsing actions and usage patterns.
 We collect this data by using cookies, server logs and similar technologies.
 We may also receive Technical Data about you if you visit other websites that use our cookies.
 For further details regarding cookies, please see cookies tab below.

 Sometimes we will collect personal information from a third party or a publicly available source.
-For example, we may need to collect personal information from a credit reporting agency, your legal adviser or your past or current employers.
+When this occurs, we rely on the person providing us with that personal information having the right to do so.
 We don’t guarantee website links or policy of authorised third parties.

-We will only use your personal information for the primary purpose for which it was initially collected, or for purposes which are directly related to one of our functions or activities.
-The most common uses of your personal data are:
+We will only use your personal information for the primary purpose for which it was initially collected, or for purposes that are directly related to one of our functions or activities.
+We may use your Information to: